-Wellness for Real, Part Six of Series
+Wellness for Real, Part Five of Series

 With Kathy Anton Galietti, Director of Hospitality at Coeur d' Alene Casino Resort and Hotel

-My sixth interview in my "Wellness for Real" series, is with Kathy Anton Galietti, Director of Hospitality at Coeur d'Alene Casino Resort and Hotel.
+My fifth interview in my "Wellness for Real" series, is with Kathy Anton Galietti, Director of Hospitality at Coeur d'Alene Casino Resort and Hotel.
 It was such a joy to share ideas, perspectives, as well as practical tools we can implement into our lives, as we embrace "wellness for real."
 Hope you enjoy!

 Me: Do you have your own definition of "wellness" that you can share?